 Since 1918, The Croft, Hardraw has been farmed by 5 generations of the Fawcett family.
 Richard, being the 4th family member, has lived in the village all but 4 years of his life.
 Until 1992, it was a sheep and dairy cow enterprise.
 More recently, it has become a predominantly sheep farm with an accompanying small herd of Simmental and Limousin beef cattle....

 Without the dogs, it would be impossible to run a farm like this.
 They are referred to as Sheepdogs, but, in fact, their proper name is Border Collie.
 Their work instinct is second to none.
 At a very early age, they will begin " eyeing ", or stalking the sheep, and wanting to herd them.
 But not only sheep; they are keen to work cattle, horses, pigs, and all manner of poultry too.
 Throughout much of the year, they are working most days.
 At lambing time, in the Spring, they are exceptionally busy.
 Gathering the flocks, during Summer, for dosing, for shearing, footbathing, and general care, requires them to be really fit.
 The Autumn sales preparation keep man and dog occupied on a day to day basis.
 Only in winter are the demands on the dog not so onerous, but even then, the increasingly pregnant ewes must be checked for husbandry needs.

-Keef is 3, has a lovely temperament, and the brains of a much older dog.
-He won his first Open Trials last year as a 2 year old.
+Keef is 4, has a lovely temperament and the brains of a much older dog.

 He, and his mother, Lola, are my brace team, both on the farm, and for demonstrations.
 They're very compatible and that is so important.